 Assistant Site Director: Dr. Michael Watson

-North Bay is historically considered the “Gateway to the North”.
-With a population of 54,000 people, the city is ideally situated providing a link directly to the north.
-Located only a 3.5-hour drive north of Toronto, and a short 1.5-hour drive to one of two NOSM host university sites, at Laurentian University in Sudbury, North Bay is often referred to as “just north enough to be perfect”.
+Considered the “Gateway to the North,” North Bay is only a 3.5 hour drive north of Toronto and a short 1.5 hours to Laurentian University in Sudbury, one of two NOSM host university sites.
+North Bay is “just north enough to be perfect”.

-Residents training in North Bay can expect a high quality educational experience that often offers one-on-one individual teaching in an exciting practice environment.
-Our teaching physicians are enthusiastic and knowledgeable clinical role models, who uphold a high standard of care and thrive on achieving patient well-being.
+Residents training in North Bay can expect a high quality education experience that typically provides one-on-one teaching in an exciting practice environment.
+Our teaching physicians are enthusiastic and knowledgeable clinical role models, and are familiar with teaching sessions and working with residents and medical students.

-Comprehensive medical services in North Bay are provided by a fully-accredited medical hospital, the North Bay Regional Health Centre, which is a 401-bed facility that offers numerous outpatient and outreach services in North Bay and throughout the northeast region.
-It provides acute care services to North Bay and its surrounding communities, and it is the district referral centre, providing specialist services for smaller communities in the area, and it is the specialized mental health service provider serving all of northeast Ontario.
+To satisfy the city population and surrounding area, North Bay offers comprehensive medical services.
+Our amalgamated, modern hospital provides upgraded facilities, services and teaching opportunities to all learners.
+A fully accredited medical hospital, the North Bay Regional Health Centre is a 401-bed facility that offers acute care services and numerous outpatient services for North Bay and the northeast region.
+It is also the district referral centre, providing specialist services for smaller communities in the area and is the specialized mental health service provider for all of Northeast Ontario.

-As a NOSM family medicine resident training in North Bay, many layered learning experiences also exist, as North Bay is a Comprehensive Community Clerkship Site, where NOSM third-year medical students undertake an 8-month clinical placement.
-North Bay is also a popular community in which medical students and residents from NOSM, as well as those training in other parts of Ontario, Canada, and abroad often choose to undertake clinical elective placements in the community.
+As a NOSM family medicine resident training in North Bay, many layered learning experiences also exist.
+North Bay is a Comprehensive Community Clerkship Site, where NOSM third-year medical students undertake an 8-month clinical placement.